Lecture 12: The partition function

 None of the other options is correct.

-If you knew a partition function of a system exactly, you would be able to calculate all its thermodynamical properties.
+- If you knew a partition function of a system exactly, you would be able to calculate all its thermodynamic properties.

 It depends on the age of the captain.